Report and outcome statement Landscape Forum Budapest / Vác 2025

 0

 The 14th Landscape Forum of the LE:NOTRE Institute was hosted by MATE, the Hungarian University for Agriculture and Life Sciences, in Budapest, Institute of Landscape Architecture, Urban Planning and Garden Art, in collaboration with the NGO kultúrAktiv.
+The full forum publication, published by MATE, can be accessed here.

 The Forum 2025 took place from June 18 – 21, 2025, and focused on the Danube Bend Region.
 The forum included a creative mix of workshops, excursions, debates, keynotes, round tables, and exhibitions.
 This year it also hosted a multiplier event of an ongoing ERASMUS+ Project: OLA – Open Landscape Academy.
 The forum works according to the principles of the Council of Europe Landscape Convention, celebrating this year 25 years since opening for signature in Florence in 2000.